-1. First Impressions!
-Think About It!
+1. First impressions!
+Think about it!

 People are fickle and easily change their opinion based on things they see and where they see them.
-A perfect example of this is the traditional yellow pages, the only way you could get noticed above your competitors was to buy a bigger ad or make it more noticeable through graphics.
-Today however, you have an entire platform to make the first impression that you desire.
-The ability to put the right foot forward on your terms.
-If you are not happy about what you are viewing for yourself then chances are your clients and potential customers probably won’t be either.
-Look at your site and ask yourself, Is this the impression I am trying to make?
+A perfect example of this is the traditional Yellow Pages directory — the only way you could get noticed above your competitors was to buy a bigger ad or make it more noticeable through well-designed graphics.
+Today however, you have an entire online platform to make the first impression that you desire, i.e. the ability to put the right foot forward on your terms.
+If you are not happy about what you are viewing for yourself, then chances are your clients and potential customers probably won’t be either.
+Look at your site and ask yourself, “Is this the impression I am trying to make?”

-If the statement about is true for you than there are two reasons why it would be a good time to have your website re-designed.
-The first being is at the time of this post most of the major smart phone (OS & Hardware) providers like Apple, Microsoft, Google, and Blackberry have had an enjoyable to use web ready smart phone for about five years.
-Sites built before this time or during the release of these devices will probably not stand up to browsing via these devices.
-With smart phones quickly becoming one of the most commonly used browsing devices, a web site that is functional on the above mentioned OS & Hardware is almost critical because if a person is trying to get to your website via their mobile it probably means they want to know about and contact you immediately, Can they easily do that with your current site?
+If the statement above is true for you then there are two reasons why it would be a good time to have your website redesigned.
+The first reason being is that at the time of this post, most of the major smartphone (OS & Hardware) providers like Apple, Microsoft, Google, and Blackberry have had an enjoyable-to-use web ready smartphone model for about five years.
+Sites built before this time or during the release of these devices will probably not stand up to browsing via these newer devices.
+With smartphones quickly becoming one of the most commonly used browsing devices, a website that is functional on the above mentioned OS & Hardware is almost critical because if a person is trying to get to your website via their mobile device, it probably means they want to know about and contact you immediately.
+Ask yourself, “Can they easily do that with your current site?”
 The second reason has more to do with point number one and first impressions.
-I site designed before smart phones is probably dated and give people the sense that if your site is not moving forward with the times then neither is your business.
+A site designed before smart phones is probably dated and will give people the sense that if your site is not moving forward with the times, then neither is your business.

 2. If your website is not making you money!

-3. The Student who used to work for you…
+3. The student who used to work for you…

 4. If the focus of your site is lost or blurry

 “Where do I go?
-I’m not sure.
-That is the result.
-One of the most important things Lunarstorm preaches about regarding client websites is the need for that website to convert to a phone call.
-At the end of the day there is no better sales person for your company then you and your team.
-If you try to force to much information down your potential clients throat they will just leave your site and move on to the next site until they have found one that takes them directly to what they are looking for.
-Usually its contact information at the end of the day.
-Your website has to be informative and at the same time simple and concise.
-It has to be like a thirty second TV commercial, here is what we do, here is how you get in contact with us.
+I’m not sure.”
+That is the result of putting way too much information on your website.
+One of the most important things Lunarstorm preaches about regarding client websites, is the need for that website to convert clicks into phone calls.
+At the end of the day, there is no better sales person for your company then you and your team.
+If you try to force too much information down your potential clients throat, they will just leave your site and move on to the next site until they have found one that takes them directly to what they are looking for.
+Usually, all they’re looking for is contact information at the end of the day.
+Your website has to be informative, yet at the same time, simple and concise.
+It has to be like a thirty second TV commercial: here is what we do, and here is how you get in contact with us.

-The other reason which is equally important to not confusing your potential client is not to confuse Google or the search engines either.
+The other reason which is equally important to not confusing your potential client, is not to confuse Google or the other search engines either.
 Google treats your main menu that same as your grade 9 English teacher treated the title of the pages on your book report.
-In short they are like chapter titles and best be informative.
-To search engines like Google the title of your book report, i.e.; the titles in your menu and ergo the titles of the website pages should tell you exactly what will be found on that page.
-As an example if you look under the Lunarstorm menu titled web design, what information do you think you will find?
+In short, they are like chapter titles and best be informative.
+To Google, the title of your book report, i.e. the titles in your menu and the titles of the website pages should tell you exactly what will be found on that page.
+As an example if you look under the Lunarstorm menu titled Web Design, what information do you think you will find?
 I know what Google will be expecting.
-Now if instead Lunarstorm put the menu title Services up their instead of Web Design, what would I be telling the user or search engines like Google.
+Now if instead Lunarstorm put the menu title as Services up there instead of Web Design, what would I be telling the user or search engines like Google?
 Not much, not much at all.